CodeYourFuture/syllabus/docs/workshops/deployment/workshop/workshop-auto-deployment-netlify.md

 ## Note: CYF site-naming conventions

-Use the standard format for site names for all CYF homework projects - see [site naming conventions](../cyf-site-naming-conventions.md)
+Use the standard format for site names for all CYF coursework projects - see [site naming conventions](../cyf-site-naming-conventions.md)

 - cyf-[your github username]-[exact project name as supplied by teacher]